aws-samples/restore-s3-deleted-objects/README.md

 ---
 ### Costs
 This script executes requests made against Amazon S3 buckets and files, like GET, LIST, and PUT.
 Costs will vary depending on how many objects and buckets a customer is restoring.
 For more details on Amazon S3 pricing, take a look at [Amazon S3 pricing page](https://aws.amazon.com/s3/pricing/)
 ---
+### Disclaimer

+This script is for information purposes only and should not be used for production workloads.
+---
 ## Security